JinksKid/docker_bedrockserver/README.md

 A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server using codehz/mcpeserver in an ArchLinux environment wth systemd.

-## Background

-My kids wanted a Minecraft (Bedrock) server so that they can play the same worlds on any of their devices at home.
-Fortunately, Minecraft finally released an alpha version of a server for Bedrock edition.
-See https://minecraft.net/en-us/download/server/bedrock/.

-This worked well for a single server, but my kids each have their own worlds they want to serve, and they want to be able to bring these up and down quickly.
-Long story short, for various reasons, I decided it was time to teach myself about Docker, and run the servers in a docker image.

-*So this is one of my first Docker projects.
-Don't be too hard on me if I'm doing something terribly wrong.*

 ## Prerequisites

 - Docker